May 7, 2026 (Paris, France)

 For the second year, I have participated in the annual workshop organized by UMI- Unione Matematica Italiana- on Mathematics for Artificial Intelligence & Machine Learning.

-During the workshop, I also had the opportunity to present a poster entitled "Understanding push-forward generative models through the lens of optimal transport and regression", where I shared my recent research activities developed during the visiting period in Montréal (joint work with S. Brugiapaglia, B. Adcock, G.A.
+During the workshop, I also presented a poster entitled "Understanding push-forward generative models through the lens of optimal transport and regression", where I shared my recent research activities developed during the visiting period in Montréal (joint work with S. Brugiapaglia, B. Adcock, G.A.
 D'Inverno).
-The feedback and insightful conversations were extremely stimulating and provided new interesting perspectives for future work!
+Really interesting conversations and insightful directions for future work!

 January 14, 2026